-Moku Cloud Compile is an innovative new feature available on Moku:Pro.
-The Moku family of test and measurement tools are FPGA based instruments and Moku Cloud Compile allows users to deploy custom VHDL code to a Moku.
-This code can provide custom features and interact with the existing instruments to unlock new and unique instrumentation only possible due the Moku’s Instrument-on-Chip architecture.
+Moku Cloud Compile is an innovative feature available on Moku:Pro, Moku:Lab, and Moku:Go.
+The Moku family of test and measurement tools contain FPGA-based instruments and Moku Cloud Compile allows you to deploy custom VHDL code to a Moku.
+This code can provide custom features and interact with the existing instruments to unlock new and unique instrumentation only possible due Moku Instrument-on-Chip architecture.

-This tutorial will guide users from the very start of creating a Cloud Compile account through to coding and deployment of some simple VHDL examples.
-By the end of this guide, users will have the fundamental knowledge to compile and deploy custom code to Moku:Pro.
+This tutorial will guide show you how to create a Moku Cloud Compile account through to coding and deployment of some VHDL examples.
+By the end of this guide, you will have the fundamental knowledge to compile and deploy custom code to your Moku.
+This note uses Moku:Pro, though all these examples are also useable on Moku:Lab and Moku:Go.

 Prerequisites